nathanweeks/espm2-2020/README.md

 ### Docker

-To pull Docker image and execute the three example applications (described in the paper) in the test/ direcory:
+To pull the existing production container image and execute the three example applications (described in the paper) in the test/ direcory using Docker (assuming local Docker daemon):

 ```
 make pull